Science, history and literacy days set in Skelton Grange’s beautiful nature space and eco-building.

 We ask that you make a voluntary contribution or donation of £10.00 per pupil.

 Skelton Grange is part of The Conservation Volunteers charity, who work to create healthier and happier communities for everyone.
-We work really hard to raise most of the costs which pay staff to plan and lead school sessions, train volunteers and maintain a safe and welcoming environment for children.
-We rely on teachers asking for voluntary contributions to support the running costs of the centre and nature reserve, ensuring these opportunities can be available to schools in future.
+We work hard to raise most of the costs which pay staff to plan and lead school sessions, train volunteers and maintain a safe and welcoming environment for children.
+We rely on teachers asking for voluntary contributions to support the running costs of the centre and nature space, ensuring these opportunities are available to children and schools in future.

-The Conservation Volunteers works to a Health and Safety procedure on Safeguarding the Welfare of Children and Other Vulnerable Groups.
+The Conservation Volunteers works to a nationally recognised Health and Safety procedure on Safeguarding the Welfare of Children and Other Vulnerable Groups.
 As a matter of policy, we can only work with other organisations if they have an equivalent code or policy for the protection of child safety and welfare.
-All activities we run have been fully assessed for safety with risk assessments carried out, and copies are available on request.
 We have been awarded the Learning Outside the Classroom Quality Badge.

 One of the real benefits of visiting Skelton Grange is that we teach in small groups which enables us to focus on children’s learning and a child’s individual needs.
 Please divide your class into 3 groups of approximately 8-10 children before your visit( or two groups for Wild History: Stone Age).
 You will need to bring at least one adult per small group who will be responsible for supervising their group throughout the day – these may be members of school staff or parents.
 Skelton staff and volunteers should be discounted when working out supervision ratios.
 Please bring a copy of the class list and accompanying adults’ names for fire safety purposes.